Friday, December 22, 2017

 Stuff I wish I had known in Junior high science class.

 2. Science claims the “Miller-Urey” experiments created life in a test tube in 1952.
 The Miller-Urey ‘primordial soup’ consisted of hydrogen, methane, and ammonia.
-Methane and ammonia are both waste products of LIVING things.
-Very little of it is found in non-biologic formations, and none is found in the sediment layers that predate life.
+However, the majority of methane and ammonia in the universe comes from the waste products of LIVING things.
+Did my science teachers know that and forget to tell me?
+Very little of it is found in non-biologic formations, and none is found in the sediment layers that predate life on earth.
 That's kind of like starting with some eggs and saying, "Watch me make a chicken."

-4. Amino acids also come in alpha and beta.
+4. Amino acids also come in forms called alpha and beta.
 Miller-Urey’s amino acids were equally divided between both.
 But living things use only alphas.

 6. Polypeptides are not life, either.
 They are the building blocks of proteins.
-The possible number of protein combinations from 50 polypeptides is a number a thousand times larger than the previous one!
+The possible number of protein combinations from 50 polypeptides is a number a thousand times larger than the mind-boggling number in point 5, above!
 Yet out of that immense number, only 250 of those proteins are the right ones for creating a living organism.

 7. The right 250 proteins are not life, either.
 They are simply the building blocks used by the intelligent instructions within a living cell to create the DNA and structure to create a new cell.